rowlandseymour/BSBT/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a new dataset
+* Added a new data set

 ## Test environments